Published on Brock University (http://www.brocku.ca)

 All research involving human participants conducted by faculty, staff, and students of Brock University, regardless of where the research is conducted or whether it is for academic publication or internal use must be reviewed by either the Social Science Research Ethics Board (SREB) or the Bioscience Research Ethics Board (BREB).
 This also applies to research conducted on Brock premises by researchers who are not members of the Brock community but wish to utilize Brock resources.

-The Research Ethics Office is going green!
-Researchers may submit new REB applications electronically (as PDF or Word attachments), provided that they include digital or scanned signatures.
+The Research Ethics Office has gone green!
+REB applications must now be submitted electronically (as PDF or Word attachments) to firstname.lastname@example.org, and include digital or scanned signatures.
 Alternatively, Principal Investigators (i.e., faculty only) may email REB applications with a note in lieu of signatures, provided that the application package is sent from their Brock University email addresses.
-Hard copies will be accepted until January 2015.
+Hard copies will not be accepted after January 1, 2015.

 Starting January 1, 2015, all graduate students involved with human participant research projects are required to complete the Tri-Council Policy Statement 2 CORE tutorial before commencing research.